-- TMS is the EYFS Lead. - KN successfully completed her NQT year in EYFS in 21-22, although has taught for several years as an unqualified teacher. - TMS has attended an EYFS briefing led by Ofsted inspectors. - TMS is also a Reception class teacher and meets with the Reception team daily, reviewing practice regularly in line with the needs of the children.

-- TMS meets with MK (nursery teacher) at least once a week to ensure that the provision meets the needs of the children and any queries are dealt with. - All staff, as well as the lead, have taken part in the NEW EYFS Framework training courses. - All teachers have undertaken Drawing Club training from Greg Bottrill during the Autumn Term. - TMS has worked with subject leads to ensure curriculum documents reflect the requirements of the new EY framework and the progression of skills from EY into KS1 for all curriculum areas. - Research into the development of Helicopter stories using staff prior knowledge and experience as well as referring to Trisha Lee's book Princesses, Dragons and Helicopter Stories. - KN has created a staff CPD board within the setting which can be accessed by all staff at any time.
-This will be updated as training is completed or new initiatives or programs are introduced.
+- MGP is the EYFS Lead. - KN successfully completed her NQT year in EYFS in 21-22, although has taught for several years as an unqualified teacher. - CJ has - MGP is also a Reception class teacher and meets with the Reception team daily, reviewing practice regularly in line with the needs of the children. - MGP meets with MK (nursery teacher) at least once a week to ensure that the provision meets the needs of the children and any queries are dealt with. - All teachers have undertaken Drawing Club training from Greg Bottrill. - MGP has worked with subject leads to ensure curriculum documents continue to reflect the requirements of the EY framework and the progression of skills from EY into KS1 for all curriculum areas.